Arizona and Utah

 In Brief:

-An amazing 1986 miles and 193 species of birds were logged on our latest Arizona and Utah adventure.
+An amazing 1,994 miles and 205 species of birds were logged on our latest Arizona and Utah adventure.
 This tour is designed to capture both the indescribable beauty of a vast region as well as it’s varied and abundant wildlife.
 With major destinations like the Grand Canyon, Monument Valley and Bryce Canyon National Park we were exposed to over 2 billion years of geologic history.
-As luck would have it our group got to witness several adult California flying from below our feet at Marble Canyon’s bridge.
-A complete surprise came when a showy Prothonotary Warbler decided to bath in a puddle right in front of the van at Nutrioso Reservoir, perhaps only the second county record.
-The world-famous Navajo Reservation’s wind whipped sand across our faces as we watched the sun set with a stunning rainbow arched over Canyon de Chelly’s Spider Rock, and a waterfall show plunging over the rim immediately afterwards.
-Not to be overshadowed by the famous parks were places like Arizona’s White Mountains where we were able to unwind, relax and enjoy a few days of blissful birding isolation before ending our tour in the saguaro-studded landscape of the Sonoran Desert thousands of feet below.
+As luck would have it our group got to witness ten adult California flying free through the sky at the Vermilion Cliffs.
+Eastern vagrants were represented with Eastern Kingbird being a highlight.
+At the Petrified Forest National Park, we had an amazing 18 Sage Thrashers in one tree.
+The world-famous Navajo Reservation’s wind whipped sand across our faces as we watched the sun set over Canyon de Chelly’s Spider Rock.
+Not to be overshadowed by the famous parks were places like Arizona’s White Mountains adding a dapper male Olive Warbler at eye-level.
+Here we were able to unwind, relax and enjoy a few days of blissful birding isolation before ending our tour in the saguaro-studded landscape of the Sonoran Desert thousands of feet below.

 In Detail: